Paradoxdruid/eso-guides/index.md

 *This is a work in progess; last updated 2025-05-30*

 These represent Paradoxdruid's best attempt at capturing the mid-tier meta for U46 (groups who regularly do vet and vet HM content; not trifecta progs or scorepushing attempts).
-I list loadouts for two primary metas:

-* **[Default](#default-support-loadouts):** we expect most DPS to have passives from Arcanist and Nightblade
-* **[Alternative](#alternative-support-loadouts):** Slightly more intensive, where we expect most DPS to have passives from Arcanist, Nightblade, *and* Templar

 **Wait, you've got it all wrong!**  Yeah, maybe I do, that's totally fair.
 And in any case, there's lots of good approaches and strategies, and not a one-size-fits-all approach that will always apply.
 See discussion of [Other Approaches](#other-approaches) towards the end of the document, to point out a few other common thoughts, and why I'm not currently recommending them for mid-tier groups.